Nikk-0x11/notes-arsenal/langs/CPP/notes/basics.md

 A declaration is a statement that introduces a name into the program.
 It specifies a type for the named entity:

 - A type defines a set of possible value and a set of operations for an object.
-- An object is some memory that holds a value of soem type.
+- An object is some memory that holds a value of some type.
 - A value is a set of bits interpreted according to a type.
 - A variable is a named object.